Devallex/Axil-Framework-RBX/README.md

 # *PROJECT ARCHIVED*
-This has been archived because Auszi Studios is no longer working with the Roblox engine.
+This has been archived because I no longer use Roblox.
-If anyone, for whatever reason, wants this to be un-archived or have access to the docs, message me (@Devallex) on our Discord server.

-Our website and Discord link is [here](https://auszistudios.github.io).

 # Overview